 Our insights ranged from actionable copy changes to larger features sets, like a Community homepage where users could see shared tracked experiences and promoted volunteering events.

-The design team took this essentially new backlog and compared it with our upcoming stories, writing out a UX flow script that contained the improvements we decided to make throughout the app.
+The design team took this essentially new backlog and compared it with our upcoming stories, and I wrote out a UX flow script that contained the improvements we decided to make throughout the app.

-Right after our study we got a meeting to discuss a partnership with the National Parks Foundation – the most exciting opportunity I’ve probably ever had!
+Right after our study we got a meeting to discuss a partnership with the National Parks Foundation – the most exciting pitch opportunity I’ve ever had!

-I had a ton of fun being able to incorporate the necessary design changes from our insights so soon – all of which can be seen in our National Parks Foundation pitch prototype.
+I had a ton of fun incorporating the design changes from our insights so soon – all of which can be seen in our National Parks Foundation pitch prototype.

-Through this process, the Community landing page began to crystalize as a true jumping off point to other volunteers’ profiles (without humble bragging), organizations volunteers help, as well as opportunities vetted by Unself.
+Through this process, the Community landing page began to crystalize as a true jumping off point to other volunteers’ profiles, organizations that volunteers serve, as well as opportunities vetted by Unself.